mnru/hee/README.md

      | cons tail head
      ;

+    -- unlist is created implicitly
     -- unlist : S a-list (S → T) (S a-list a → T) → T

 ## Exploiting Multiple Return Values

 In most non stack-based languages, functions can return at most one value.
-Multiple values can be simulated by packing them into one, and then unpacking them in the callee.
+Multiple values can be simulated by packing them into a single value, and then unpacking them in the caller.

     nextFree :: Int → [Int] → (Int, [Int])
     nextFree current []     = (current+1, [])